TRIUMPH TIGER 1050 Sport (2013 - on) Review

 At a glance

 Overall ratingNext up: Ride & brakes

-Triumph’s remodelled Tiger Sport replaces the Tiger 1050, which was produced from 2007 to 2012.
+The Triumph Tiger 1050 Sport replaces the Tiger 1050, which was produced from 2007 to 2012.
 It’s smoother, more powerful and comfier for rider and pillion alike.
 It has a lower, narrower seat and the old projector headlights have been replaced with conventional items, with a broader beam.
-It’s fast, fun, practical, comes with ABS and has a commading, upright riding position.
+It’s fast, fun, practical, comes with ABS and has a commanding, upright riding position.
 It’s seen less of an adventure bike nowadays and more a funky-styled sports tourer.